UnseenWizzard/git_training/README.md

 > Another nice convenience command is `git stash branch {BRANCH NAME}`, which creates a branch, starting from the HEAD at the moment you've stashed the changes, and applies the stashed changes to that branch.

-Now that we know about `git stash`, lets run it to remove our local changes to `Bob.txt` from the _Working Directory_, so that we can go ahead and `git pull` the changes we've made via the website.
+Now that we know about `git stash`, lets run it to remove our local changes to `Alice.txt` from the _Working Directory_, so that we can go ahead and `git pull` the changes we've made via the website.

 After that, let's `git stash pop` to get the changes back and then `add` and `commit` them.

+### Pulling with Conflicts

 Now that we've understood how to `fetch` and `pull` _Remote Changes_ into our _Dev Environment_, it's time to create some conflicts!